Word Rotator's Distance: Vector Converter-enhanced WRD

+\paragraph{Word Vector Converter.} Note that all of the existing denoising function $f_3$ is linear; thus, Equation~\ref{eq:affine_encoder} can be rewritten as

-That is, these encoders first perform a transformation $f^{}_{\mathrm{VC}}$ on each word vectors independently and then simply sum them up (additive composition!).
-In other words, \emph{certain type of unsupervised sentence encoders act as word vector converters (VC)}.
+Here, the encoders first perform a transformation $f^{}_{\mathrm{VC}}$ on each word vector independently and then sum them up (i.e., additive composition!).
+We refer to the $f^{}_{\mathrm{VC}}$ as \emph{(word) vector converter (VC)}.